9.1 Funds for Classroom Activities

 9.2 The Office of Research

-Assists faculty with the development, review and submission of external grant and fellowship proposals, and is responsible for approving and submitting all such requests on behalf of the University.
-Faculty members should contact the OSP in the early stages of any proposal for help in locating possible funding sources, assistance with budgets and compliance with university and grantor regulations.
+The Office of Sponsored Programs (OSP) assists faculty with the development, review and submission of external grant and fellowship proposals, and is responsible for approving and submitting all such requests on behalf of the University.
+Faculty members should contact the OSP in the early stages of any proposal for help in locating possible funding sources, assistance with budgets and compliance with University and grantor regulations.
 The OSP staff’s review, comment and collaboration with faculty throughout the proposal process has demonstrably increased Fordham researchers’ prospects for receiving the external funding critical to explore, implement and disseminate their work and ideas.

-• Institutional Review Board (IRB) & Institutional Animal Care and Use Committee (IACUC)
+Institutional Review Board (IRB) and Institutional Animal Care and Use Committee (IACUC)

-Ensures that Federal, State and University standards are met for the conduct of any research by any member of the Fordham community involving human subjects (IRB) and vertebrate animals (IACUC).
+The Institutional Review Board (IRB) and the Institutional Animal Care and Use Committee (IACUC) ensure that federal, state and University standards are met for the conduct of any research by any member of the Fordham community involving human subjects (IRB) and vertebrate animals (IACUC).
 All research conducted by members of the Fordham community is subject to review and approval by the IRB and IACUC.

-Faculty directing research seminars or conducting classes where students conduct research using human subjects should make inquiries at the IRB Office about the review process 212-636-7946 after consulting the IRB website www.fordham.edu/IRB
+Faculty directing research seminars or conducting classes where students conduct research using human subjects should make inquiries at the IRB Office about the review process, (718) 817-0876 after consulting the IRB website, www.fordham.edu/IRB.

-Information on all of the programs offered by these various offices is summarized below and provided in greater detail on line at the Office of Research website:
+Information on all of the programs offered by these various offices is summarized below and provided in greater detail online at the Office of Research’s website:

 Faculty Research Manual